theOehrly/Fast-F1/docs/ergast.rst

 The terms of use of Ergast apply (https://ergast.com/mrd/terms/).
 Especially take care not to exceed the specified rate limits.
 FastF1 will handle caching and it will try to enforce rate limits where possible.
 Make sure to know what limits apply.
-For more information on caching and rate limiting see :ref:`requests-and-caching`.
+For more information on how FastF1 handles caching and rate limiting see :ref:`requests-and-caching`.

-Response Types
+Result Types
 ..............

 Data can be returned in two different formats: